Trillion-dollar coin

 Artist's concept of a trillion-dollar coin, featuring a similar obverse design to the reverse of the presidential dollar series.

-The trillion-dollar coin is a concept that emerged during the United States debt-ceiling crisis of 2011 as a proposed way to bypass any necessity for the United States Congress to raise the country's borrowing limit, through the minting of very high-value platinum coins.
-The concept gained more mainstream attention by late 2012 during the debates over the United States fiscal cliff negotiations and renewed debt-ceiling discussions.
-After reaching the headlines during the week of January 7, 2013, use of the trillion-dollar coin concept was ultimately rejected by the Federal Reserve and the Treasury.
+The trillion-dollar coin is a concept that emerged during the 2011 United States debt-ceiling crisis as a proposed way to bypass any necessity for the United States Congress to raise the country's borrowing limit, through the minting of very high-value platinum coins.
+The concept gained more mainstream attention by late 2012 during the debates over the United States fiscal cliff negotiations and renewed debt-ceiling discussions, and reached the headlines during the week of January 7, 2013.
+The Federal Reserve and the Treasury ultimately rejected use of the trillion-dollar coin concept.

-The concept of the trillion-dollar coin was reintroduced in March 2020 in the form of a congressional proposal by congresswoman Rashida Tlaib during the shutdown caused by the COVID-19 pandemic in the United States.
+Congresswoman Rashida Tlaib reintroduced the concept of the trillion-dollar coin in March 2020 in the form of a congressional proposal during the shutdown caused by the COVID-19 pandemic in the United States.
 Tlaib sought to fund monthly $2,000 recurring stimulus payments until the end of the pandemic.

-The idea gained further traction in late 2021 with propositions by Bloomberg journalist Joe Weisenthal amongst others, amidst the United States debt-ceiling crisis of 2021.
+The idea gained further traction in late 2021 with propositions by Bloomberg journalist Joe Weisenthal among others, amid the 2021 United States debt-ceiling crisis.